 - 1. Teachers will group summative assessments around specific learning standards to help the student identify deficiencies and plan a successful retake.
 Teachers will post retake dates when the summative assessments are returned. - 2.
 The retake will only assess the deficient standards, allowing the student to focus on closing the learning gap and improving the assessment score.
-The higher grade (out of the retake or the original grade) will be recorded for credit in the grade book.
+If the student scores higher on the retake, the two scores (original score and retake score) will be averaged and recorded in the grade book.